Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 This can make the code more readable (we define these values only once), and possibly give some performance benefits.
 It's a good practice to write code like that.
 `numbers` is a static vector, with items of type element_type, and a size which is exactly the number of elements of that type fitting into your SIMD registers.

-For another example, see § 15.1.2 - Parallellize with SIMD.
+For another example, see § 15.1.2 - parallelize with SIMD.

 **Questions**
 Is this a correct declaration of a SIMD type?
 Test it.